 No matter what your personal health goals are eliminating the dangers of sugar can be a step in the right direction toward building optimal health!
-There is a May challenge to replace sugary beverages because processed sugar steals important vitamins and minerals from the body that are needed for optimum mind and body function.
+Processed sugar steals important vitamins and minerals from the body that are needed for optimum mind and body function.

-Try replacing all your sugary beverages for one month and see how good you feel!
+Challenge yourself to replacing all your sugary beverages for one month, and see how good you feel!

 - That includes coffee drinks, sodas, diet sodas, fruit juice, sports drinks, and any beverage with HFC (high-fructose corn syrup).

 - The best way to tell if it’s a sugary beverage is to read the nutrition label.
 If it lists any sugar, choose a different beverage while you’re on this challenge!